yum-food/TaSTT/README.md

       This should significantly cut down on idle resource consumption.
 Perhaps there's even a more efficient way to detect the odds that anything is being said, which we could use to gate transcription.~~ DONE
+   5. There are ~64k words in the English language.
+We could encode each word using a 16-bit int.
+On the other hand, suppose you represented each character using 7 bits per character and transmitted words character-by-character.
+The average word length is 4.7 characters, and we send ~1 space character per word.
+Thus the expected bits per word in an optimized version of today's encoding scheme is (5.7 * 7) == 39.9 bits.
+      The other encoding scheme is thus ~2.5 times more efficient.
+This could be used to significantly speed up sync times.
+(Thanks, Noppers for the idea!)
 5. Bugfixes
    1. ~~The whisper STT says "Thank you." when there's no audio?~~ DONE
 6. Shine